 - Password: studio-dl-client

 When you create your local proxy, you need to define the credentials specific to this local proxy.
-For an example about how to create a Nexus proxy, see Proxy settings from the Nexus documentation.
+For more information on how to create a Nexus proxy, see Proxy settings from the Nexus official documentation.

 - Click Override default setup check box to activate the Repository field. to open its view, select the